starlinglab/integrity-v2/docs/quickstart.md

 > Note - you may have to go into privacy and security settings (on mac) and allow this appication to be run on your computer

 ### Config File
-Alongside the binary, (wherever it's installed) you need to have a `config.toml` file, with at least the following.
+Alongside the binary, (wherever it's installed) you need to have a config file names `integrity-v2.toml` file, with at least the following.
 See the [example toml file](/example_config.toml) in this repo

 ```
 [aa]